We welcome your interest in transferring to UNC. Let us work with you to make the application process as smooth as possible.

 To get your answer early, submit your application early.
 Deadlines for priority consideration:

 Use the following resources to assist you in planning to attend UNC in the future.
-These guides will outline which courses are eligible for transfer from Colorado Community colleges and AIMS community college.

 For a complete description of how UNC will accept transfer credits, visit our Registrar’s page.